gregunz/invertransforms/README.md

 Use Cases
 ---------
 This library can be particularly useful in following situations:

 - Reverting a NN-model output in order to stack predictions

 - Applying the same (random) transformations the same way on different inputs

 Features
 --------
 - Invert any transformations, even random ones

 - Replay any transformations, even random ones

-- Track all transformations to get revert them long after.
+- Track all transformations to invert them long after

 - All classes extend its torchvision transformation equivalent class.
  This means, you can just replace your previous torchvision import statements and it will not break your code.

 - Extensive unit testing (100% coverage, be safe, hopefully)

 Future Improvements
 -------------------
 - [WIP] Extend the number of tranformations (e.g. random rotation and cropping (within the rotated area))

-- [WIP] Make the transformations on tensors directly (data augmentation/transformation on GPU)
+- Make the transformations on tensors directly (data augmentation/transformation on GPU)

 Contribute